nascimento-jgb/Slush-Web-Dev-Technical-Assignment/README.md

 - Node 20.1.0
 - Typescript 5.0.4

-  And more details about the dependencies at package.json file.
+(More details about the dependencies at package.json file.)

 ## How to use?

-   Run `npm install` inside of the repository after cloning.
+  Type `npm run build` inside of the main directory after cloning.
+(It will install all dependencies and node modules)

-### Server
+  <br></br>

-  Then go inside of the server directory and run `npm run start`
+  Then run still in the main directory `npm run server` and after that open a new tab in the terminal and run `npm run client`.

-### Client
+  <br></br>

-  Last step, go inside of the client directory and run `npm run start`.
+  The page will be available at [http://localhost:3000](http://localhost:3000) in your browser to check the result.
-  Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+  <br></br>

 ## Visual Structure
 ![TODO-APP](https://github.com/nascimento-jgb/Slush-Web-Dev-Technical-Assignment/assets/97626192/83f2e339-d7f9-4af3-a924-2bbf60f80262)